Configuration Reference

 –

-Hierarchical location path (level0-4+) that identifies this gateway.
+Hierarchical location path (level0-4+) that identifies this instance.
 Level 0 (enterprise) is mandatory.
 Can follow ISA-95, KKS, or any organizational naming standard.

 communicator.apiUrl